What is Thought Broadcasting?

-Thought broadcasting is a mental condition that makes people believe that their thoughts can be heard or known by other people.
-They might also believe that their thoughts are being broadcasted on television, radio, or the internet.
+Thought broadcasting is a mental condition that makes the patient believe that whatever they are thinking in their mind can be overheard.
+They might also conclude that their thoughts can be broadcast on social media through television or the internet.
 Thought broadcasting is common in patients with schizophrenia and bipolar disorder.
-The experience is so upsetting that they might even distance themselves from mediums that television, radio, or the internet.
+The experience is so upsetting that they might even distance themselves from mediums such as television, radio, or the internet.

-A person with thought broadcasting will have the delusion that whatever he is thinking in public is being heard.
-He may be at a coffee shop and might be thinking something about a man sitting right beside.
-But he will think that the man hears everything[c].
-The person with thought broadcasting will get nervous and move out of the coffee shop embarrassed and frightened believing all the while that it is thought broadcasting was happening.
+People with thought broadcasting will have the delusion that whatever they are thinking in public, is being heard.
+They may be at a coffee shop and might be thinking something about a man sitting right beside them.
+But they will think that the man is hearing everything.
+The person with thought broadcasting will get nervous and move out of the coffee shop embarrassed and frightened believing all the while that the thought broadcasting was happening in real life.
 The problem with patients of thought broadcasting is that they can go years without being aware of the symptoms.
 Even family and friends fail to notice the symptoms.

 Causes of Thought Broadcasting

 Thought broadcasting is a mental condition that is commonly caused by schizophrenia or bipolar disorder.

 Schizophrenia is a mental disorder that can change a person’s thought process, behavior, and feelings.
 Patients with schizophrenia can rarely distinguish between what is real and what isn’t.
 The symptoms of schizophrenia are either positive or negative.
 Positive symptoms could lead to fixed false beliefs and delusions.
 Negative symptoms lead to the loss of feeling or confusion in taking decisions.
 People with schizophrenia believe that their thoughts are so loud that they are being carried forward in public.